“Knowledge is different from all other resources. It makes itself constantly obsolete.” – Peter Drucker

 Program Highlights

-• Flexible and Customized The newly reimagined EPhD is an online/hybrid program tailored for experienced executives working full time, offering a customizable curriculum designed for completion within 3 years.
+- Designed for Executives: The newly reimagined EPhD is a hybrid program tailored for experienced executives working full time with completion within 3 years.

 Hybrid